HebaAli48/DiceGame/README.md

 # Dice Game

-Welcome to the Dice Game!
+Welcome to the Dice Game 🤩🎲🏆!
 This is a simple web-based two-player game where players take turns rolling a dice and accumulate scores to win.

 ## Game Rules